NigelThomas/sessionagg/README.md

 Example of use can be seen in `test/test.sql` and example of data in `test/test.csv`

+## Notes

+* A WARNING is logged to the trace file if the output would overflow the target column - and the data is truncated

 ## Limitations

 * It is assumed that the session_id is a BIGINT rather than a VARCHAR.
+* The session_id must be a single column
+* the cValue must be a single column (that can easily be arranged upstream of this function)
-* The total length of the string aggregation is limited to the maximum size of a VARCHAR
+* The maximum length of the string aggregation is limited to the maximum size of a VARCHAR which is 1048575
 * There is no attempt to check for very large cached sessions; if insufficient heap is allocated, out of memory errors could be reported

 ## Compromises